What is our research strategy?

 In 1963 we contributed $3,500 to the Scientific and Advisory Committee for small research projects and the first Vacation Scholarships for tertiary students - these scholarships are still awarded today.

 Our research grant program continues today and has since contributed over $47 million to 966 research projects to find new ways to prevent, detect, treat and defeat cancer.

 We believe a strong cancer research culture in WA will translate into improved outcomes for cancer patients and better early detection and prevention.

-Our Cancer Research Funding Program is the vehicle through which we support cancer research in WA, and is fully funded by donations form the WA community.
+Our Cancer Research Funding Program is the vehicle through which we support cancer research in WA, and is fully funded by donations from the WA community.